 Your work environment should be treated the same as your home.
 Is your back to the door?
 If so, reposition your work area to face the door.
 Clear your environment of clutter to make room for new business."

 A client, who worked as a travel agent, came to me for help with her office.
 She had rented a beautiful, one-room space.
 The entrance wall had a long, narrow window at each side of the door.
 The opposite wall held glass patio doors leading to a large stone balcony with a spectacular city view.
 She had chosen to leave the window clear and had placed her desk to left of the patio door, so that she could enjoy the view while working.
 She arranged a sitting area off center right to the door.
 Since moving into her office she felt her business had dropped off.
 People checked prices and arrangements with her, but then, for some reason, booked with an agent across town.
+Upon entering her office, a few problems were clearly visible.
+Her back exit was visible from the front entrance, allowing money and energy to flow straight through her office.
+She had also placed herself with her back to the entry.

 The solution was simple.
 We set a trifold screen, with a wide center panel in the center of the large room and covered it with a red print.
 We placed her desk in front of the screen, facing the entry so that she could greet her clients.
 The opposite space created by the screen provided a sitting area where clients could browse material and enjoy the beautiful view.
 We placed a large mirror in the corner to the right of the door so she could continue to enjoy the beautiful view.